dpouzada/Watson_for_MANA/README.md

-# Machine Learning for preserving the Environment
+#          Machine Learning used to preserve the Environment

 ![](Images/Presentation.png)